-Employees With Hearing Loss May be Eligible for Cleveland Workers’ Compensation Benefits
+Employees With Hearing Loss May be Eligible for Columbus Workers’ Compensation Benefits

 Ohio is a state that allows injured workers to obtain compensation for hearing loss caused by exposure in the workplace.
 To be clear, many states do not permit compensation for hearing loss, and as a result, a large number of employees are left without any kind of compensation.
 However, in Ohio, hearing loss claims may result from a traumatic event or repeated exposure to loud noises.
 Under Ohio law (ORC 4123.01(F)), repeated work-related exposure to extreme noises can cause illnesses or injuries that may be compensable under the workers’ compensation system.

 To be eligible for workers’ compensation benefits for hearing loss, an employee will need to have a medical diagnosis that makes clear the injury resulted from a traumatic event or a dangerous exposure.
 The Ohio Bureau of Workers’ Compensation (BWC) clarifies that exposure to extreme noises is one type of exposure that can lead to a successful workers’ compensation claim.